 Testing for a urinary tract infection (UTI) meant a visit to the doctor.
 But if you’re one of the millions prone to recurrent UTIs, there are several home tests that might save you an office visit.

 The UTI home testing kit, approved by the FDA and available in drug stores ($6 to $9), consists of six dipsticks and six small plastic urine cups, plus instructions.
 You test the first morning urine; if results are positive, you can call your nurse practitioner or physician and ask for a prescription.
 Of course, you may be asked to come in for an exam and further testing, but if you’re having a recurrence, the test may save time and money.
-The test will pick up 80 to 90% of infections.
+The test will pick up 80 to 90 percent of infections.

 This is one test where “negative” results are not good news.
 Painful urination and other common symptoms of UTIs may actually be caused by a sexually transmitted disease.
 If the test results are negative and your symptoms persist, you should certainly get a medical evaluation.

 - Drink plenty of fluids.
 Drink at least eight glasses of liquid a day—enough so that you urinate at least once every four or five hours.

 - Include cranberry juice.
 People have been drinking cranberry juice for years to prevent UTIs—and some research supports this.
 Studies have shown that it helps keep the bacteria in the urinary tract from settling in.
 A Harvard study found that women who drank 10 ounces of cranberry juice daily significantly reduced infection rates over a six-month period.